bootdotdev/blog/content/golang/go-vs-c-plus-plus-golang.md

 The first edition of C++ was released in 1985, originally named C with Classes, bringing the first C language superset to the market.
 Development started in 1979 by Danish computer scientist Bjarne Stroustrup at Bell Laboratories, to create an easier version of C that uses classes or code templates.

-Golang (or Go) 1.0, however, wasn’t on the market until 2012, after being developed by Robert Griesemer, Rob Pike, and Ken Thompson, who, ironically, were powered by their mutual frustration with C++.
-In the end, they took the best of everything – the best of Java, Python, and C languages – to create Go.
+Golang (or Go) 1.0, however, wasn’t on the market until 2012, after being developed by Robert Griesemer, Rob Pike, and Ken Thompson, who, ironically, were inspired by their mutual frustration with C++.
+In the end, they took the best of everything – the best of the Java, [Python](https://boot.dev/learn/learn-python), and C languages – to create Go.
 Its C-inspired syntax also makes learning Golang for C++ programmers effortless.

 {{< cta1 >}}